-Attorney for Domestic Violence
+Charlotte Domestic Violence Attorneys

-Here at Miller Bowles Law we can provide you with an experienced, skilled, and dedicated attorney for domestic violence in Charlotte, NC to help with your North Carolina domestic violence case.
-Call us today at (980) 321-5590 or contact us to schedule a consultation with an attorney for domestic violence from our team here at Miller Bowles.
+Domestic violence is defined as attempting to harm, intentionally causing harm, or putting someone in fear of harm or emotional distress.
+Here at Miller Bowles Law we can provide you with an experienced, skilled, and dedicated domestic violence attorney in Charlotte, NC to help with your case.
+Call us today at (704) 810-1400 to schedule a consultation with a member of our team.

-With an Order for Domestic Violence Protection, the aggressor can be prevented from contacting the victim, either directly or through any third-party, for up to one year.
-The Court can also award the victim of domestic violence possession of the residence, temporary child custody, financial support, possession of a vehicle, and attorneys fees.
+With an Order for Domestic Violence Protection, the aggressive party is prevented from contacting their victim in any way for up to one year.
+The Court can also award domestic violence victims the residence, child custody, financial aid, a vehicle, and/or attorney and court fees.
 If your abuser violates the terms of the domestic violence order of protection, he or she can immediately be arrested for violating the order.

 Victims of domestic violence often fall into the cycle of abuse, tension building, making up/apology, the calm, and then back to the act of abuse again.
 You can stop the cycle of domestic violence by taking the first step to remove yourself or your abuser from the situation.
 You should implement a safety plan, which includes obtaining a domestic violence order of protection, or “restraining order”.
-Taking action and seeking thehelp from an attorney for domestic violence in Charlotte could save your life.
+Taking action and seeking the help from an attorney for domestic violence in Charlotte could save your life.

 There are several community organizations that offer support to victims of domestic violence.
-When you are armed with the support of these community organizations and an attorney for domestic violence to represent you in your case, it is possible to feel empowered to overcome the cycle of abuse.
+When you are armed with the support of these community organizations and an attorney to represent you in your case, it is possible to feel empowered to overcome the cycle of abuse.